 Tuarangi is a Maori concept meaning; "from far", "distant region" or "region beyond the horizon".
 It also means "ancient" or "heavenly".

-This website is about the wonderful art of Maori carving which, in my opinion, can be considered heavenly.
+This website is about the wonderful art of Maori carving, painting, and other art forms which, in my opinion, can be considered heavenly.

 Moreover, Maori carved artifacts and their symbolism link to the spiritual world while most of the designs are ancient.
 Hence the name of this website; Tuarangi.